bgcarlisle/Numbat/README.md

 * Fixed bug where deleting elements would fail to also delete their child conditional display triggers, resulting in unexpected behaviour
-* Added IRR (inter-rater reliability, e.g. Cohen's kappa) export to allow users to export all extractions of a single element in a format that would be expected by many of the functions in the `irr` *R* package
+* Added IRR (inter-rater reliability, e.g. Cohen's kappa) export for open text, single select and multi select elements to allow users to export all extractions of a single element in a format that would be expected by many of the functions in the `irr` *R* package

 To migrate from an earlier version of Numbat, run `db-migrations.php` while logged in as an administrator.